Access to psychotherapy

 By far the most widely available form of talking therapy for most people accessing mental healthcare via the NHS is Cognitive Behavioural Therapy (CBT)

-We believe that offering a range of different therapies provides people with the best chance to find an intervention that works for them.
 Studies have demonstrated that the principle of patient choice leads to better outcomes, and that applies to mental health as well as physical health.
+We continue to campaign for patient choice to provide people with the best chance of finding an intervention that works for them.

 Psychotherapy worksEveryone should be able to access long term, high quality therapy regardless of their economic situation.